A11y-Design/a11y-pdf/README.md

 - and many more

 The current version of PowerPoint already includes a very good accessibility check.
 You can change in a comfort way different things like alternative text reading order.
+The user interface of a11y pdf is implemented with Windows Forms and is not as nicely designed as the integrated user interface of Office.
+Therefore, you are welcome to use the Office implementation.

 ## Requirements for PDF files that are PDF/UA compliant